Discreet Confidential Consultation (213) 374-3952

 What these cases of spousal rape boil down to is whether or not the prosecutors can prove their case to a jury.

-In the end, any time a criminal case is filed, the person is entitled to a jury trial.
+Ultimately, whenever a criminal case is filed, the person is entitled to a jury trial.
 That means twelve community members sit there, listen to the evidence, and decide whether or not this person is guilty of the crime.

 That takes you and me working together, going over everything honestly, making the right decisions at the right time, and executing the plan that will get you out of the criminal justice system as fast as possible.